Regency Acts: Regency Act 1937

 Thus, at the time of the passing of the Act, Prince Henry, Duke of Gloucester would have become regent in the event that King George VI died while Princess Elizabeth was still a minor.
-The current prospective regent under the Act, who would assume the functions of regent should the King become incapacitated, would be his eldest son William, Prince of Wales.
+The current prospective regent under the Act, who would assume the functions of regent should Charles III become incapacitated, would be his elder son William, Prince of Wales.

 Section 4 of the Act prohibits the regent from giving royal assent to a bill to change the line of succession to the British throne or to repeal or alter the Scottish Protestant Religion and Presbyterian Church Act 1707.
+(This copied section 4 of the Regency Act 1910.)

 Regency Act 1943

-This Act (6 & 7 Geo.
-6 c.
+The Regency Act 1943 (6 & 7 Geo.
+6. c.
 42) modified the Regency Act 1937 so that counsellors of state who were absent during the Sovereign's absence would not be listed among the appointments.
-It also declared that the heir-apparent or presumptive to the throne (first in the line of succession) only had to be 18 to be a counsellor.
+It also declared that the heir-apparent or presumptive to the throne (first in the line of succession) only had to be 18 to be a counsellor; this would allow then-Princess Elizabeth to begin serving as a counsellor shortly after the passage of the act (her 18th birthday being 21 April 1944).